 EPR programs make it easy for consumers to safely dispose of pesticides at convenient locations.
 EPR programs also alleviate the financial burden on governments and taxpayers by ensuring sustainable funding for collection, disposal, and public outreach.

 While a legislated EPR program for HHW doesn’t yet exist in the U.S., such programs have been operating successfully in Canada since the 1990s.
-Manitoba’s program increased HHW collection volumes by 419 percent in the first five years of the program.
-In British Columbia, HHW collection volumes increased by 365 percent and collection sites increased by 63 percent between 2001 and 2017.
+Manitoba’s program increased HHW collection volumes by 419% in the first five years of the program.
+In British Columbia, HHW collection volumes increased by 365% and collection sites increased by 63% between 2001 and 2017.

 After paint, pesticides are the most costly HHW product for governments to handle.
 Although most states run pesticide disposal programs, many operate intermittently, do not have dedicated funding, and lack the resources for sustained public outreach.